oracle-livelabs/apex/approvals-component/4-update-table-task.md

     ![Add Action - Task expired](./images/task_expired-action.png " ")

 ## Task 4: Running and exploring the new app
 In this task, you run and explore the Expense Tracker application.
-You submit use case of a multi-level approval with the expense cost more than 50000, the Expense request once approved by the immediate manager, will go to the next manager and so on (JOHN -> CLARA -> JANE -> MATT).
+You submit a use case of a multi-level approval with an expense cost of more than 50000; an approved expense request will progress through a sequence of managers, starting with JOHN, then CLARA, then JANE, and finally MATT.

 1. Click Run.
 This will open the runtime application in a new browser tab, allowing you to see how end users will view the app.